 An ordered aggregate is called with the following syntax.

 name ( arg [ , ... ] [ORDER BY sortspec [ , ...]] )

 If the optional ORDER BY is omitted, a system-defined ordering is used.
 The transition function sfunc of an ordered aggregate function is called on its input arguments in the specified order and on a single segment.
 There is a new column aggordered in the pg_aggregate table to indicate the aggregate function is defined as an ordered aggregate.

 - The name (optionally schema-qualified) of the aggregate function to create.

 - The name of the state transition function to be called for each input row.
-For a normal N-argument aggregate function, the sfunc must take N+1 arguments, the first being of type state_data_type and the rest matching the declared input data types of the aggregate.
+For an N-argument aggregate function, the sfunc must take N+1 arguments, the first being of type state_data_type and the rest matching the declared input data types of the aggregate.
 The function must return a value of type state_data_type.
 This function takes the current state value and the current input data values, and returns the next state value.

 - The data type for the aggregate state value.

 - The name of a preliminary aggregation function.
 This is a function of two arguments, both of type state_data_type.
 It must return a value of state_data_type.
 A preliminary function takes two transition state values and returns a new transition state value representing the combined aggregation.
 In Greenplum Database, if the result of the aggregate function is computed in a segmented fashion, the preliminary aggregation function is invoked on the individual internal states in order to combine them into an ending internal state.

 - Note that this function is also called in hash aggregate mode within a segment.
 Therefore, if you call this aggregate function without a preliminary function, hash aggregate is never chosen.
 Since hash aggregate is efficient, consider defining preliminary function whenever possible.